monosense-io/k8s-gitops/docs/stories/STORY-NET-CILIUM-GATEWAY.md

 - Cluster-settings ConfigMaps with `CILIUM_GATEWAY_LB_IP` and `SECRET_DOMAIN`
 - Tools: kubectl (for dry-run), flux CLI, kubeconform

+Note: As of 2025-10-27, `kubernetes/infrastructure/networking/cilium/core/helmrelease.yaml` does not declare `values.gatewayAPI.enabled: true`.
+Treat this as a should-fix before cluster-level validation stories; this story remains local-only.

 **NOT Required (v3.0):**
 - ❌ Cluster access (validation is local-only)
 - ❌ ClusterIssuer deployed (deployment in Story 45)